dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/paging-and-sorting/efficiently-paging-through-large-amounts-of-data-vb.md

 Unfortunately, there s no one size fits all answer here.
 The performance gain depends on a number of factors, the most prominent two being the number of records being paged through and the load placed on the database server and communication channels between the web server and database server.
 For small tables with just a few dozen records, the performance difference may be negligible.
 For large tables, with thousands to hundreds of thousands of rows, though, the performance difference is acute.

-An article of mine, [Custom Paging in ASP.NET 2.0 with SQL Server 2005](http://aspnet.4guysfromrolla.com/articles/031506-1.aspx), contains some performance tests I ran to exhibit the differences in performance between these two paging techniques when paging through a database table with 50,000 records.
+An article of mine, "Custom Paging in ASP.NET 2.0 with SQL Server 2005," contains some performance tests I ran to exhibit the differences in performance between these two paging techniques when paging through a database table with 50,000 records.
 In these tests I examined both the time to execute the query at the SQL Server level (using [SQL Profiler](https://msdn.microsoft.com/library/ms173757.aspx)) and at the ASP.NET page using [ASP.NET s tracing features](https://msdn.microsoft.com/library/y13fw6we.aspx).
 Keep in mind that these tests were run on my development box with a single active user, and therefore are unscientific and do not mimic typical website load patterns.
 Regardless, the results illustrate the relative differences in execution time for default and custom paging when working with sufficiently large amounts of data.

 |  | **Avg.
 Duration (sec)** | **Reads** |
 | --- | --- | --- |